GiorgioMartino/assn/README.md

 One example of a sequence diagram has been represented, involving two different Users, and it shows three consecutive actions:

-The first User send a friendship request to the second User.
+The first User send a friend request to the second User.

 The second User has to check its info in order to see the new request.